vrnvu/vrnvu.github.io/_posts/2020-12-01-epoche-on-elements.md

 > Choose a data representation that makes the program simple.

+Data oriented programming.
+Data first.
+Data moves your code.

 > Don't stop with your first draft.

+Forth philosophy.
+Thinking Forth.

 ---
 {: data-content="Program structure"}

 > Modularize.
 Use subroutines.

+Write cohesive.
+Build languages.
+Extend your program as needed.

 > Make the coupling between modules visible.

+Port.
+Adapter.

 > Each module should do one thing well.

+One thing.

 > Make sure every module hides something.

+It's not about what you hide.
+It's more about what rules you expose.
+An interface is a contract.

 > Let the data structure the program.

+Data first.

 > Don't patch bad code - rewrite it.

+Opportunistic programming.
+A program evolves.
+Always keep it in mind.

 > Write and test a big program in small pieces.

+You don't write test to check if it works.
+You write it assert it won't break.

 > Use recursive procedures for recursively-defined data structures.